Fort Worth Racing on a Highway Charge Lawyer

 - If an individual suffered serious bodily injury or death as a result of the racing on a highway, the crime will be classified as a 2nd degree felony punishable by a term in prison of not less than 2 years but not more than 20 years and up to a $10,000 fine.

 As you can see, facing a racing on a highway charge can create serious criminal consequences than can forever limit your future and potentially result in a prison sentence.
 If you are facing a racing on a highway charge in Tarrant County, it is extremely important to seek counsel from an experienced and aggressive Fort Worth criminal attorney.
 My number one priority when representing clients charged with reckless driving is to ensure that they do not have to serve any time in prison or in jail.
 In addition, I also work tirelessly to create options that will prevent this charge from becoming a conviction so that your record can be expunged or cleared in the future.
-At The Hampton Law Firm, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense attorney will give you the edge you need to fight this charge.
+At The Hampton Law Firm, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense attorney can be put to work to help you resolve your case.

-If you are facing a racing on a highway charge, call The Hampton Law Firm now so we can discuss the facts of your case and explain how we can best help you put this behind you.
+If you are facing a racing on a highway charge, call The Hampton Law Firm now so we can discuss the facts of your case and explain your legal options available to you.
 Contact Jeff Hampton at the Hampton Law Firm at 817-877-5200.